swent-epfl/mvp-prd/template/6-non_functional_requirements.md

 *Which privacy features do you need from the phone?*

+- Privacy
+- Moderation
+- Authentication

 ## Adoptions, Scalability and Availability

 *What kind of traffic patterns do you expect to see?*

 *Are there known periods of bursty traffic that the MVP must be designed to support?*
+- High concentration of users in one place, e.g. concerts